simonlindgren/graphmonster/README.md

 `-f`, `--file`, name of edgelist file with one space-separated edge per line (e.g. `0 2` or `pig owl`), default = edgelist.txt

-`--tsne`. set this flag to use t-sne instead of umap
+`--tsne`, set this flag to use t-sne instead of umap

 _Clustering_